Financial-Times/origami/README.md

 <span class="o-labels o-labels--commercial-content">Commercial Content</span>
 ```

 Use [o-typography](https://registry.origami.ft.com/components/o-typography) to control the sizing of labels.
-Use a label one size smaller than surrounding text, e.g. an `s` label with `m` text.
+Use a label one size smaller than surrounding text, e.g. use `-2` label with `-1` text.

 ### Sass: